The Meadows School: Scholar Lane permanent campus

-In 1985, Carolyn Goodman was introduced to William Lummis, the nephew of Howard Hughes and the Chairman of the Board for the Summa Corporation (rebranded as the Howard Hughes Corporation in 1994).
+In 1985, Goodman was introduced to William Lummis, the nephew of Howard Hughes and the Chairman of the Board for the Summa Corporation (rebranded as the Howard Hughes Corporation in 1994).
 The Summa Corporation was in the early stages of developing the northwest area of Las Vegas, later known as Summerlin.
-Recognizing the correlation between strong communities and good schools, the Summa Corproation donated 40 acres of undeveloped land to the School for a permanent campus.
+Recognizing the correlation between strong communities and good schools, the Summa Corporation donated 40 acres of undeveloped land to the School for a permanent campus.

 Construction on the new campus began in the fall of 1987.
 The permanent campus was situated on Scholar Lane, a street name chosen by the students for their new school.
 While the construction of the Summerlin campus was underway, the Summa Corporation also provided additional funding to the School to add new modular buildings to the temporary campus to accommodate its growing student enrollment, which by 1987 had increased to 200 students in grades K-8.

 One year later, at the beginning of the 1988 school year, Lower School students moved into The LeOre Cobbley Lower School building on the new campus.
 Middle and Upper School students followed suit in December of that year and moved into classrooms created from the previous modular buildings on Meadows Lane, which had been relocated to the permanent campus.

 Athletics

 Interscholastic sports

-The Meadows School is a member of the Nevada Interscholastic Activities Association (NIAA) Southern conference and participates in athletics at the Division III level (with the exception of its Tennis and Bowling Teams, which compete in Division I-A).
+The Meadows School is a member of the Nevada Interscholastic Activities Association (NIAA) Southern conference and participates in athletics at the Division 3A level.
 It offers students a variety of interscholastic sports to choose from, including football, soccer, volleyball, cheer, tennis, and cross country in the fall season; basketball, cheer, wrestling, and bowling in the winter season; and baseball, softball, track & field, and golf in the spring season.
-The school has also offered swimming and dance in the past but has not fielded teams in recent years due to lack of interest.